The Troubles in Ulster (1920–1922): Background

 In the early 20th century, all of Ireland was part of the United Kingdom.
-A majority of Ireland's people were Catholics and Irish nationalists who either wanted self-government ("home rule") or independence.
-However, in the north-east of Ireland, Protestants and Unionists were the majority, largely due to the population engineering carried out as part of the 17th-century British colonization.
-By displacing the native Irish Catholic population and settling British Protestants on their land, the British government hoped to create a permanent Unionist majority in this long troublesome province (see 1886 Belfast riots).
-Accordingly, Unionists wanted to maintain ties to Britain and did not want to be part of a self-governing Ireland.
-During the Home Rule Crisis of 1912–14, they threatened to oppose any Irish government with violence if necessary, forming a paramilitary group: the Ulster Volunteers or Ulster Volunteer Force (UVF).
+A majority of Ireland's people were Catholics and Irish nationalists who wanted either self-government ("home rule") or independence.
+However, in the north-east of Ireland, Protestants and Unionists were the majority, largely as a result of the 17th century colonization of the northern province of Ulster - the Plantation of Ulster.
+Home Rule for Ireland had been an issue for many years – in 1886 the first Home Rule Bill was introduced in the British House of Parliament.
+Ulster Unionists resisted that Bill with violence – 31 to 50 people were killed in ongoing riots during June/July 1886 (see the 1886 Belfast riots).
+The second Home Rule Bill was introduced in 1893, much violence ensued with Catholic workmen being driven from their jobs in the Belfast shipyards.
+Riots occurred on a regular basis in Belfast during the 19th century, as far back as 1815.
+Serious rioting took place in 1835 (two rioters shot dead), 1841, 1843, 1857, 1864, 1872, 1880,1884 and 1898.
+In 1912 Belfast was the scene of "fullscale sectarian rioting" which caused further segregation between the Catholic and Protestant communities.

+Home rule for all of Ireland was set to take place with the Government of Ireland Act 1914 (Home Rule Act).
+During the Home Rule Crisis of 1912–14, Unionists threatened to oppose any Irish government with violence if necessary, forming a paramilitary group: the Ulster Volunteers or Ulster Volunteer Force (UVF) and arming themselves (see Larne gun-running).
+On 20 March 1914, the Curragh Mutiny occurred in which British Army officers vowed to resign or be dismissed if they were ordered to enforce the Home Rule Act.
 Ulster unionists argued that if Home Rule could not be stopped, then all or part of Ulster should be excluded from it (see Government of Ireland Act 1920).
-The Act divided Ireland along established county lines (see Partition of Ireland), creating two self-governing territories of the United Kingdom: Northern Ireland (with Belfast as its capital) and Southern Ireland (with Dublin as its capital).
+The Act divided Ireland along established county lines (see Partition of Ireland), creating two self-governing territories within the United Kingdom: Northern Ireland (with Belfast as its capital) and Southern Ireland (1921–22) (with Dublin as its capital).
 Six of the nine counties in the province of Ulster – Antrim, Down, Armagh, Londonderry, Tyrone and Fermanagh comprised the maximum area Unionists believed they could dominate.
-Generally, Irish nationalists opposed partition, in the 1918 Irish general election five of the nine Counties of Ulster returned Sinn Fein and Irish nationalist (Irish Parliamentary Party) majorities.
-Although Counties Fermanagh and Tyrone returns showed nationalist majorities they were included into Northern Ireland.
+Generally, Irish nationalists opposed partition, in the 1918 Irish general election five of the nine Counties of Ulster returned Irish republican party Sinn Féin and Irish nationalist (Irish Parliamentary Party) majorities.
+Although Counties Fermanagh and Tyrone returns showed nationalist majorities, they were included into Northern Ireland.